chaseman447/VulnApp/README.md

 📛 **Why it’s bad:** No proper session or access control allows unauthorized access to user data.

----

-### 🧠 6.
-No Code Obfuscation (Optional)
-🔖 **OWASP M9: Reverse Engineering**
-Obfuscation is not enabled in the Flutter build.

-📛 **Why it’s bad:** Reverse engineering is easier, revealing business logic, API keys, and secrets.

----

 ## 📊 OWASP Mobile Top 10 Coverage